onichandame/docker-ipfs/README.md

 # Why not official image

 The official image comes with minimal customization so most of the settings are default.
-One of the default settings is to enable CORS protection, so that only localhost from the machine running the daemon is allowed to use the REST API.

-However when the daemon is running in a container, the API requests usually do not come from the container itself.
-So such protection must be disabled.
+What's more cumbersome is that the configuration file resides in the data directory.
+The data directory should be mounted from the host system.
+As a result, the configuration is overwritten everytime the container is up.
+Currently there is no easy way to set configurations at building stage.
+One has to run the commands in the [Dockerfile](./Dockerfile) manually after the container is up.

+Some CLI flags are set for my own convenience:

+1. `--enable-pubsub-experiment` enables pubsub